 Quotes for the Wayside Pulpit

-The “Wayside Pulpit” is a long tradition for Unitarian Universalist congregations.
+The “Wayside Pulpit” is a beloved tradition for Unitarian Universalist congregations.
 In the old days, the Unitarian Universalist Association (UUA) would print up large poster-size sheets with various inspirational quotes on them, and congregations would purchase those sheets, and post them in signboards outside their church or meetinghouse.
 Nowadays, the UUA provides free PDFs and you print them yourself.

 When we installed a Wayside Pulpit outside the meetinghouse of First Parish in Cohasset, Mass., I started looking for some more (and more recent) quotations to add to the ones I found in the UUA website.
 I quickly discovered that the web is inundated with spurious quotes, and quotes with inaccurate attributions.
 Then I noticed that some of the quotes provided by the UUA had problems.
 As an example, the quotation “All that is necessary for the triumph of evil is that good people do nothing” gets attributed to Edmund Burke, but the Quote Investigator website states that this attribution is wrong.
 Or take the quotation that says “If I cannot do great things, I can do small things in a great way” — the UUA attributes this to James Freeman Clarke, but I couldn’t find it in Clarke’s published works (which are mostly digitized and easily searchable online), and various online sources attribute this same quote to Napoleon Hill or Martin Luther King, Jr.